-But, we have yet to consider the flip side: the deleterious effect on militant minds of all this ruling-class thought, and how it is connected with the long-term failure of Dialectical Marxism.
+But, we have yet to consider the flip side: the deleterious effect on militant minds of all this ruling-class thought -- and how this is connected with the long-term failure of Dialectical Marxism.

 More to the point: How and why have leading comrades fallen for this ideological con-trick?
-Why were such first-rate revolutionaries so easily duped?
+Why were such leading revolutionaries so easily duped?

-These and other questions will be tackled in Part Two.
+These and other related questions will be tackled in Part Two.

 Return To The Main Index

 Back To The Top